Garfield's Enrichment Program

 In addition, Garfield students participate in CUESA’s Foodwise Kids program at the Ferry Plaza Farmers Market – please view this excellent video (above, right) with highlights from a recent 2nd grade field trip.

 Finally, Garfield hosts a weekly Food Pantry for any/all members of the Garfield community in need of supplemental nutrition.
 The food is donated by the San Francisco Food Bank, and the Food Pantry is run by parent volunteers.

 This takes place every Thursday morning at 8:00 a.m. in the upper yard.

 Garfield partners with LEAP Arts in Education; the San Francisco Symphony; the San Francisco Opera’s ARIA program; the San Francisco Opera Guild, and others to provide meaningful access to the arts for Garfield students.
 Every year, students are presented with a variety of arts programming options, and then each grade votes on what they would most like to do.

-During the 2013/2014 school year, these arts enrichment activities at Garfield will include:
+Some of these arts enrichment activities at Garfield may include:

 - Hip-hop dance for Kindergarten students

 - Drumming for 1st Grade students

 - Dance & Movement for 2nd Grade students